 From our point of view,

-Your personal information collected by Australia for Dolphins will be
+Your personal information collected by Action for Dolphins will be

 At our site we like to keep people informed about new products via this news site.
 You will see various news items from this menu which will be updated.
 Check back regularly for updates.
 Sign up as a member to see the newsletter.